stella3d/SharedArray/README.md

 It's possible to have the `NativeArray` representation of the data be of a different type than the source managed array.

-This is how we can get around the overhead of converting from `Unity.Mathematics` types back to `UnityEngine` types (for types that are identical in memory).

 To do so, create the `SharedArray` with 2 types instead of 1 :

 ```csharp